 - Once melted, spread the chocolate out onto the baking paper in an even layer 3mm thick then sprinkle over the coconut flakes.

-- If you want the salt crystals to show, leave the chocolate to cool for 10-15 minutes so it begins to set before sprinkling over the salt.
-Otherwise sprinkle over the salt straight away – it tends to sink into the chocolate.
-It still tastes great, but doesn’t look quite as attractive.
+- Depending on the temperature of your kitchen, place the chocolate in the fridge or leave on the side to cool for 10-15 minutes so it begins to set before sprinkling over the salt.
+(Otherwise sprinkle over the salt straight away – it tends to sink into the chocolate.
+It still tastes great, but doesn’t look quite as attractive.)

 - Once the chocolate bark is completely hardened/cool, use your hands to break into irregular pieces.
 If you want to avoid getting finger prints on the chocolate, hold the bark with foil or cling film.